Bayesian Error-in-Variables Models for the Identification of Power Networks: Discussion

 The first point follows from \cref{cor_covariance_shape}, which implies that a high admittance element also affects the estimation error of the other lines connected to the same node.
 Point (ii) is equivalent to the remark in \cref{subsec_preprocess}, that if a node has a low load, the error variances of the admittances of all lines connected to it may be very high.

-These guidelines can help choosing lines to measure to achieve a better estimate.
-Table \ref{table_noise_prior} shows the MAP estimation errors for various noise levels and three different priors.
-The first is the same as in \cref{subsec_results}.
-The second incorporates the knowledge of the line from node 4 to node 40 and the lines connected to nodes 2, 50 and 51.
-Indeed, these nodes have some of the lowest loads, hence falling in the category (i).
-In total, we add information about 7 of the 1540 possible connections, among which 55 actually exist.
-As a comparison, the third prior adds the measurements of 7 random other lines to the first one.
-Note that inserting prior information has a larger impact if the estimate is worse.
+According to these guidelines, we incorporate the knowledge of the lines connected to nodes 1, 50 and 51.
+Indeed, these lines are short and have a very high power flow due to neighbouring large loads or external grid connection, hence falling in the categories (i) and (ii).
+In total, we add information about 5 of the 870 possible connections, among which 35 actually exist, and obtain 2.24\% error, which means a 10\% improvement compared to the value without prior knowledge.
+As a comparison, we add the measurements of 5 random other lines and obtain 2.4\% error, which means that the estimate improves by only 3.6\%.
+The guidelines (i), (ii), and (iii) can therefore help choosing lines to measure to achieve a better estimate.